Interactions between autoequivalences, stability conditions, and moduli problems: Introduction

-Although we restricted to stable objects in Theorem \ref{compactification}, the methods used can be extended to classify the entire coarse moduli space of semistable objects.
+Although we restrict to stable objects in Theorem \ref{compactification}, the methods used can be extended to classify the entire coarse moduli space of semistable objects.
 This is done by comparing $\s{M}_{cl}(n, a)$ to $\s{M}_{cl}(s, 1)$ for a suitable $s$.
 The structure of the latter space is completely known: $\s{M}_{cl}(s, 1) \cong \coprod \mr{Sym}^r(\E_s)$.
 Using this one should be able to write $\s{M}_{cl}(n, a)$ in terms of $\coprod \mr{Sym}^r(\E_s)$.
 This work should allow substantial progress in classifying moduli spaces obtained from other Simpson stability conditions and more general genus 1 curves.
-As another application of these methods, we can use Theorem \ref{Gamma_0} to simplify the complexity of spherical objects and spherical twists on $\bderive{\E_n}$.
-It is our hope that we can determine the full autoequivalence group and stability manifold of $\bderive{\E_n}$.
-One of the difficulties of such calculations is the dimension of the stability manifold: it is easily discernible from the structure of $K(\E_n)$ that $\mr{Stab}(\bderive{\E_n})$ contains a large $n + 1$ dimensional open set in one of its components.
-These additional applications will be highlighted in a future publication.